andandandand/search-of-complex-binary-ca/README.md

 Hitting the **RUN** button in the UI will start the genetic search of CA whose behavioral measures are close to the Game of the Life in the non-totalistic Moore neighborhood.

 The cellular automaton in the population with behavior closer to the GoL will evolve on the right panel.

+*Export to Mathematica* creates a notebook with the found automata in Wolfram code.